NorwegianVeterinaryInstitute/BioinfTraining/working_with_hpc.md

 --------

-We have now transferred to abel.
+We have now transferred to SAGA.
 How do we get files to our local computer?
 To do that, we switch things up in the command:

 ```
-$ scp your_user_name@abel.uio.no:/path/to/file/on/abel local_place_path
+$ scp your_user_name@SAGA.uio.no:/path/to/file/on/SAGA local_place_path
 ```
 You need to do this on your local machine.